 Chapter 18 relates the complete victory of David's army over Absalom's, but it focuses on one event in that battle, the death of Absalom himself.
-Even though David had instructed his men to spare Absalom, when Joab found him hanging by his hair in a tree in the forest of Efriam, he killed the helpless prince.
-(II Samuel 14:25-26)
+Even though David had instructed his men to spare Absalom, when Joab found him hanging by his hair in a tree in the forest of Ephraim, he killed the helpless prince (2 Sam 14:25-26).

 The entire second half of the chapter is an account of David's sorrow and mourning over his son.
 The tragedy and disgrace of Absalom's death was compounded because his sons also died leaving him no heir.

-The detailed description of two messages that dashed David's hopes as the news accentuated his anguish are in verses19-33.
+The detailed description of two messages that dashed David's hopes as the news accentuated his anguish are in verses 19-33.
 David's sin had spelled disaster for his family and himself.
-The chapter ends with David's famous lament (v 33), "...
-O my son Absalom, my son, my son Absalom!
-Would I had died instead of you, O Absalom, my son, my son. "
+The chapter ends with David's famous lament (v33), "...O my son Absalom, my son, my son,